 Located just minutes from Estes Park and the national park, families seeking hassle-free time away from screens and schedules will find plenty of it here.
-Offering a wealth of activities to fit every adventurer and weather condition—roller skating, horseback riding, archery, guided hikes or snowshoeing, challenge courses, indoor crafting and arts, swimming, or climbing the new indoor wall—families need only to show up and start having fun.
+Offering a wealth of activities to fit every adventurer and weather condition—roller skating, tennis, archery, guided hikes, disc golf, and indoor crafting and arts—families need only to show up and start having fun.

 Lodging includes cabins of all sizes—they are all dog-friendly, too—and hotel-style lodge rooms.
-Buffet-style dining provides a good option for parents who don’t want to plan or cook meals for the week.
-Even better, many on-site activities are included for overnight guests, making this an affordable option for families.
+All dining on the property is currently to-go only, but there are still plenty of options for parents who don’t want to plan or cook meals for the week.

 This trendy hotel and marketplace incorporated into a former iron foundry in Denver’s RiNo Art District boasts 100 guest rooms offering natural light, modern decor, and open-air views of the Denver skyline.
 There are even some jaw-dropping views from the toilet seat (yes, you read that right).
 Families in particular love the “two queen” category that sets beds perpendicularly to break up the room.
 But what truly sets it apart is the property’s Market Hall featuring 25 independent food and retail vendors, from wood-fire and smoked-foods eatery Smōk to modern, Israeli delicacies at Safta, as well as a rooftop gastropub, beer garden, and pool terrace with panoramic views.
 (The pool is heated year-round.)